magarenzo/DroidTooth-File-Transfer/README.md

 ## About

 This repository contains the PC server end of the of the 3-way file transfer that makes up DroidTooth File Transfer, which acted as our senior seminar project at [Adelphi University](https://www.adelphi.edu/).
-Developed with [Java](https://www.java.com/en/) using [Eclipse](https://www.eclipse.org/).
+Developed with [Java](https://www.java.com/en/) using [Eclipse](https://www.eclipse.org/)

-There are three components which make up the entirety of DroidTooth File Transfer.
+There are three components which make up the entirety of DroidTooth File Transfer

 ### PC Bluetooth Server